 Making decisions used to be fairly straightforward.
 Things that worked last time could be reasonably relied upon to work again.
 But that doesn’t work in a world of innovation, with a transient changing environment.
 Decision making and problem solving needs a different approach, to make us productive and avoid reaching an impasse, where progress gets stuck and feels difficult to move forward.

 Problem solving requires both a clear mind and a clear focus, but we need them in that precise order.
 Try too hard to focus on the solution to a problem, and it eludes us – jumping straight to solution mode doesn’t work where we may have insufficient understanding of the problem itself.
-Working in a group allows us to combine our experience and our understanding, but individual thought processes don’t necessarily combine productively – this is where a good facilitator helps.
+Working in a group allows us to combine our experience and our understanding, but individual thought processes don’t necessarily combine productively – this is where a business coach or a good facilitator helps.

 The facilitator adds the tools and the process that join up the dots to allow a solution to be achieved.
 A good facilitator knows the best tools and the process to use to achieve the objective with the specific skills and mindsets in the room.
 So the group becomes free to focus their minds completely on the creative thinking that leads to problem solving and getting the job done.